-The Environmental Core Team is responsible for conducting an analysis of compliance obligations that are applicable to Trans-Matic's operations, and determining how they apply to the environmental aspects.
+The Environmental Core Team is responsible for conducting an analysis of compliance obligations that are applicable to Trans-Matic's operations and determining how they apply to the environmental aspects.
 The Core team conducted such an analysis and has:

 - Identified and listed applicable laws, regulations, and other requirements.
 Trans-Matic relies on a designated environmental consulting firm to alert us to the current requirements, where appropriate and necessary for compliance.
-Copies can also be obtained via the Internet. - Any relevant customer requirements have also been considered - Determined how these compliance obligations apply to the organization - Taken these compliance obligations into account when establishing, implementing, maintaining and continually improving its environmental management system.
+Copies can also be obtained via the Internet. - Any relevant customer requirements have also been considered - Determined how these compliance obligations apply to the organization - Take these compliance obligations into account when establishing, implementing, maintaining, and continually improving its environmental management system.

-The Compliance Obligations list is kept up-to-date through a designated environmental consulting firm, who contacts Trans-Matic on any changes.
-The designated environmental consulting firm is thoroughly aware of the Compliance Obligations needed by Trans-Matic, and will notify Trans-Matic's Facilities Management or appropriate Quality Representative of any changes or additions to all Compliance Obligations.
-Facilities Management or appropriate Quality Representative will contact the designated environmental consulting firm if Trans-Matic wants to obtain a hard copy of the latest revision.
+The Compliance Obligations list is kept up to date through a designated environmental consulting firm, who contacts Trans-Matic on any changes.
+The designated environmental consulting firm is thoroughly aware of the Compliance Obligations needed by Trans-Matic and will notify Trans-Matic's Facilities Management or appropriate Environmental Core team member of any changes or additions to all Compliance Obligations.
+Facilities Management or EHS Manager will contact the designated environmental consulting firm if Trans-Matic wants to obtain a hard copy of the latest revision.
 Copies can also be obtained via the Internet.
 Document ED-002 lists all Trans-Matic's relevant environmental Compliance Obligations.
-The Quality Administrator or Plant Manager shall maintain any relevant "other" requirements, including customer requirements.
+The Sustainability Admin. or EHS Manager shall maintain any relevant "other" requirements, including customer requirements.
 Refer to ED-014 for a complete list of customer and other requirements.
-Applicable Compliance Obligations are taken into account when establishing, implementing, and maintaining the EMS.
+Applicable Compliance Obligations are considered when establishing, implementing, and maintaining the EMS.